-- 20 Council is committed to promoting and supporting compliance with HKFRSs by members of the HKICPA whether as preparers or auditors of financial information. - 21 Council therefore expects members of the HKICPA who assume responsibilities in respect of financial statements to observe HKFRSs.
+- 19 Council is committed to promoting and supporting compliance with HKFRSs by members of the HKICPA whether as preparers or auditors of financial information. - Council therefore expects members of the HKICPA who assume responsibilities in respect of financial statements to observe HKFRSs. - Where this responsibility is evidenced by the association of members' names with such financial statements in the capacity of directors or other officers, the onus will be on them to ensure that the existence and purpose of HKFRSs are fully understood by non-member fellow directors and other officers.
+Members of the HKICPA should also use their best endeavours to ensure that HKFRSs are observed.
+In this context, members should note that HKAS 1 includes the following requirements: - "19 In the extremely rare circumstances in which management concludes that compliance with a requirement in a HKFRS would be so misleading that it would conflict with the objective of financial statements set out in the

-- Where this responsibility is evidenced by the association of members' names with such financial statements in the capacity of directors or other officers, the onus will be on them to ensure that the existence and purpose of HKFRSs are fully understood by non-member fellow directors and other officers.
-Members of the HKICPA should also use their best endeavours to ensure that HKFRSs are observed and that departures found to be necessary are adequately disclosed and explained in the financial statements.
-In this context, members should note that HKAS 1 includes the following requirements: - "19 In the extremely rare circumstances in which management concludes that compliance with a requirement in a HKFRS would be so misleading that it would conflict with the objective of financial statements set out in the Framework, the entity shall depart from that requirement in the manner set out in paragraph 20 if the relevant regulatory framework requires, or otherwise does not prohibit, such a departure. - 20 When an entity departs from a requirement of an HKFRS in accordance with paragraph 19, it shall disclose: - (a) that management has concluded that the financial statements present fairly the entity's financial position, financial performance and cash flows; - (b) that it has complied with applicable HKFRSs, except that it has departed from a particular requirement to achieve a fair presentation; - (c) the title of the HKFRS from which the entity has departed, the nature of the departure, including the treatment that the HKFRS would require, the reason why that treatment would be so misleading in the circumstances that it would conflict with the objective of financial statements set out in the Framework, and the treatment adopted; and - (d) for each period presented, the financial effect of the departure on each item in the financial statements that would have been reported in complying with the requirement." - 23 Members of the HKICPA who act as auditors or reporting accountants should be in a position to justify departures, to the extent that their concurrence with the departures is stated or implied.
-They are not, however, required to refer in their report to departures with which they concur, provided that adequate disclosure has been made in the notes to the financial statements. - Council may enquire into apparent failures by members of the HKICPA to observe HKFRSs or to ensure adequate disclosure of departures there from.
+Conceptual Framework, the entity shall depart from that requirement in the manner set out in paragraph 20 if the relevant regulatory framework requires, or otherwise does not prohibit, such a departure.

+- When an entity departs from a requirement of a HKFRS in accordance with paragraph 19, it shall disclose: - (a) that management has concluded that the financial statements present fairly the entity's financial position, financial performance and cash flows; - (b) that it has complied with applicable HKFRSs, except that it has departed from a particular requirement to achieve a true and fair view; - (c) the title of the HKFRS from which the entity has departed, the nature of the departure, including the treatment that the HKFRS would require, the reason why that treatment would be so misleading in the circumstances that it would conflict with the objective of financial statements set out in the Conceptual Framework, and the treatment adopted; and - (d) for each period presented, the financial effect of the departure on each item in the financial statements that would have been reported in complying with the requirement." - Members of the HKICPA who act as auditors or reporting accountants should be in a position to justify departures, to the extent that their concurrence with the departures is stated or implied.
+They are not, however, required to refer in their report to departures with which they concur, provided that adequate disclosure has been made in the notes to the financial statements. - Council may enquire into apparent failures by members of the HKICPA to observe HKFRSs or to ensure adequate disclosure of departures therefrom.